As California continues to face extreme drought conditions, it is important we do our part to conserve water.

 In addition to the resources found on the IRWD website, the City of Irvine's Environmental Programs also offers water-saving information and tips at cityofirvine.org/waterquality.

-The Orange County Great Park's Farm + Food Lab is a two-acre urban agriculture demonstration garden that offers a hands-on gardening experience, featuring themed planters with fruits, flowers, vegetables, and herbs, and is maintained by the University of California Cooperative Extension Master Gardeners of Orange County.
+The Great Park's Farm + Food Lab is a two-acre urban agriculture demonstration garden that offers a hands-on gardening experience, featuring themed planters with fruits, flowers, vegetables, and herbs, and is maintained by the University of California Cooperative Extension Master Gardeners of Orange County.
 The Farm + Food Lab offers several gardening workshops related to water-wise gardening, tips and equipment.
 The Master Gardeners are a tremendous resource for information and can be reached seven days per week.
-For more information about the Farm + Food Lab or to learn more about the Master Gardeners, visit cityofirvine.org/orangecountygreatpark.
+For more information about the Farm + Food Lab or to learn more about the Master Gardeners, visit yourgreatpark.org.
 For gardening workshops, see Page 96 of the summer edition of Inside Irvine.

 The City's water quality team is also supporting the County of Orange's Overwatering is Out program.
 For more information and helpful tips, visit cityofirvine.org/waterquality or overwateringisout.org.